License plate scanners were supposed to bring peace of mind. Instead they tore the neighborhood apart.

 Sixteen states have laws governing license plate readers, but most of them restrict government, not private, use.
 Even those efforts have come up short.
 In Vermont, one out of 10 license plate database searches by police broke the rules on how the system could be used, a 2018 state audit found.

 When Flock installed 29 cameras in Dayton, Ohio, as part of a months-long trial for the police, residents were surprised and angry to see so many of them recording in the heart of the city’s Latino community — including outside a church where local immigrant families attend Mass and gather with friends.
 Residents there said they weren’t consulted or alerted before the systems were installed, and many of them asked, “Of all the neighborhoods in the entire city, why did you choose [us]?" said Kathleen Kersh, a senior attorney with Advocates for Basic Legal Equality, a legal aid organization.

-“They felt targeted by that,” she added.
+Flock told The Washington Post that there was a “gap in communication” between the local communities and police.
 The cameras were later removed.
-Flock told The Washington Post that there was a “gap in communication” between the local communities and police.

 The Paradise Hills opponents were right to be skeptical about a local crime wave.
 According to Jefferson County sheriff’s records shared with The Post, the only crime reports written up since September 2020 included two damaged mailboxes, a fraudulent unemployment claim and some stuff stolen out of three parked cars, two of which had been left unlocked.